andrepucas/lp2_4XGame_p2_2022/README.md

 If a cell is selected, an animated target is instantiated at that position and the units start moving towards it, one cell at a time, incrementing one turn every move.
-As was mentioned earlier, units have 2 different move types: Von Neumann and Moore, and will stop moving if they come across any obstacle, like, other units in their way.
+As was mentioned earlier, units have 2 different move types: Von Neumann and Moore, and will stop moving if they come across any obstacle like other units in their way.

 ![UnitMovement](Images/unit_movement.gif "Moving units")